vircadia/vircadia-native-core/README.md

 Then run the executable it builds, or open interface.app if you're on OS X.

 To access your local domain in Interface, open your Preferences -- on OS X this is available in the Interface menu, on Linux you'll find it in the File menu.
-Enter "localhost" for the server hostname in the "Domain" edit control.
+Enter "localhost" in the "Domain server" field.

+If everything worked you should see "Servers: 3" in the upper right.
+Nice work!

 In the voxel-server/src directory you will find a README that explains in further detail how to setup and administer a voxel-server.